Bhutan, Ecoluxury with Como Hotels

 Day 5, Bumthang – Trongsa - Punakha

-Day 6, Paro
+Day 6, Punakha – Thimpu – Paro

-Afterwards, a short walk through farms and paddy fields takes you to Chimi Lhakhang, a 15th-century fertility temple dedicated to Drukpa Kuenley, a Tibetan Buddhist saint, popularly known as the ‘Divine Madman’.
+Next, a short walk-through farms and rice paddies takes you to Chimi Lhakhang, a 15th-century fertility temple dedicated to Drukpa Kuenley, a Tibetan Buddhist saint, popularly known as the “Divine Madman.”
 This site has long been a place of pilgrimage for couples hoping to start a family.
+Depart for Paro with a short stop in Thimphu to visit the Traditional Arts School, commonly known as the “Painting Schools.”
+The institute offers a six-year course on 13 traditional arts and crafts where centuries-old traditions are still practiced.
+During a visit, you can see students learning the various skills taught at the school and interact with the students and their instructors.

 Day 7, Paro